danielbodnar/awesome-stars/BY-LANG.md

 - [maxmilton/stage1](https://github.com/maxmilton/stage1) - High-performance JavaScript micro framework.
 - [29decibel/readability-cli](https://github.com/29decibel/readability-cli) - A readability cli/bun script to extract article from given URL, without NodeJS
 - [hack-dance/magic](https://github.com/hack-dance/magic) - MAGIC (Machine-Assisted Generative Intelligence and Coordination) is a framework for creating autonomous systems powered by Large Language Models (LLMs).
-- [abi-js/abi](https://github.com/abi-js/abi) - @Abi-js is a fast, type-safe and easy-to-use framework for modern web apps, powered by Bun and Deno.
+- [abi-framework/abi](https://github.com/abi-framework/abi) - @Abi-framework is a fast, type-safe and easy-to-use framework for modern web apps, powered by Bun and Deno.
 - [pabueco/ncl](https://github.com/pabueco/ncl) - Interactively view changelogs of packages and GitHub repositories in the terminal.
 - [BlackAsLight/wasm-bundler](https://github.com/BlackAsLight/wasm-bundler) - Easily, via the cli, convert wasm binary files into js files to be bundled up together as one single file.
 - [huseeiin/create-svelte-bun](https://github.com/huseeiin/create-svelte-bun) - An alternative CLI to `create-svelte` to create a new SvelteKit app using Bun.